dbosoft/SAPHub/README.md

 ### SAPHub.SAPConnector

 The SAPConnector Service runs only the SAPConnector Module.
-You can run only in a network that has direct access to the SAP system.
+It can run separated from all other components and needs only network access to the message exchange and to the SAP system.
 To communicate with the API Module it requires a message exchange to be set up ([see below](#message-exchanges)).

 **Quickstart:**